needimport

 needimport allows the import of needs from a JSON file.

-You can generate a valid file using the builder needs.
+You can generate a valid file using the builder needs, for example:

 .. needimport:: needs.json